How We Make Our Recycled Sawdust Fire Briquettes

 What’s the Difference Between Recycled Sawdust Fire Briquettes and Other Types of Fire Briquettes?

 The main difference between our briquettes and other briquettes is that ours are made from recycled hardwood timber, not new timber.
 So before they even become briquettes, we have recycled as much timber from a demolition site as we possibly can, and turned it in high quality furniture, or architectural products like benchtops, cladding, flooring or decking.
+They are also a nice rectangular shape -easy to stack and handle.
+Some briquettes are extruded in a cyclindrical shape and can be a pest because they roll around everywhere.

 Making Our Recycled Sawdust Fire Briquettes